A Minneapolis coffee shop that has fueled or at least caffeinated a lot of Hyperledger commits.

 These face to face meetings really are more the exception than the rule at Hyperledger.
 There are now more than 780 contributors spread all across the globe.
 165 of those were just in the last few months.
 That means that every day we have a new person contributing to Hyperledger.
 Most of our engagement is through the development process.
 People contribute bug fixes, write new documentation, develop new features, file bugs, etc. If you’ve never contributed open source code before getting started might be intimidating.
 We don’t want it to be, though.
 There are a number of resources to help you get started.
 You can watch this quick video from Community Architect, Tracy Kuhrt.
 There’s documentation for each project, mail lists, a chat server, working groups, and some of the projects even host weekly phone calls to help new developers get engaged.
 Everyone in Hyperledger abides by a Code of Conduct so you can feel comfortable knowing that when you join any of those forums you will be treated respectfully.
 Anyone who wants to get involved can regardless of “physical appearance, race, ethnic origin, genetic differences, national or social origin, name, religion, gender, sexual orientation, family or health situation, pregnancy, disability, age, education, wealth, domicile, political view, morals, employment, or union activity.”
 We know that to get the best ideas, best code, best user experience we need your involvement.
 Please come join our community.

-You can plug into the Hyperledger community at github, Rocket.Chat the wiki or our mailing list.
 As always, you can keep up with what’s new with Hyperledger on Twitter or email us with any questions: firstname.lastname@example.org.